-Yes, the primary goal of PolarTREC is to provide a professional development experience to educators.
-PolarTREC is designed so that teachers participate in real polar research activities in order to improve their science content knowledge and understanding of scientific inquiry.
-To do this, participating teachers are not merely observers, but active members of the team being trained and getting involved in research activities wherever possible.
+Yes, the primary goal of PolarTREC is to provide a professional development experience to educators (both informal science educators and formal classroom teachers).
+PolarTREC is designed so that all participates participate in real polar research activities in order to improve their science content knowledge and understanding of scientific inquiry.
+To do this, participating educators are not merely observers, but active members of the team being trained and getting involved in research activities wherever possible.

-PolarTREC alumni also become members of the CARE Network (Connecting Arctic and Antarctic Researchers and Educators).
-The CARE network of teachers and researchers meet through online seminars to continue collaborations, exchange ideas, and discuss the long-term effects and outcomes of their PolarTREC experiences.
+PolarTREC alumni also become members of our larger network of teachers and researchers and meet online to continue collaborations, exchange ideas, and discuss the long-term effects and outcomes of their PolarTREC experiences.

 Yes.
-PolarTREC can work with selected teachers who complete program requirements to provide college credit, letters of support, certificates of professional development hours, or other forms of recognition or documentation needed to advance their career goals or meet school district requirements.
+PolarTREC can work with selected teachers and informal science educators who complete program requirements to provide college credit, letters of support, certificates of professional development hours, or other forms of recognition or documentation needed to advance their career goals or meet school district requirements.

-Research projects will be in polar or sub polar regions.
-PolarTREC research locations will vary from year to year depending on the research projects which apply to host a teacher.
+Research projects will be in polar or sub-polar regions.
+PolarTREC research locations vary from year to year depending on the researchers who apply to host a teacher.
 When you apply to the program, you will not be selecting a specific expedition but rather specifying your science interests and your polar preference for the Arctic, Antarctic, or both.

 In the past, Arctic field research sites have included well-established research stations (Toolik Station, Alaska and Summit Station, Greenland); communities (St. Paul, Alaska and Oulu, Finland); ship based expeditions (USCGC Healy in Bering Sea and Polar Sea in Arctic Ocean); or remote camps (Greenland, Russia, Alaska).